 Sherri Ryan recently retired from Huntsville City Schools after several years of teaching theatre at Sparkman High School.
 She has directed 15 musicals and performed in over 35 productions.
 Sherri is a Wings Award winner for Lead Actress, Supporting Actress and Featured Performer.
 She continues to stay active in the Huntsville theatre community.
 Sherri holds a bachelors degree in theatre and television production from the University of North Alabama and a masters in special education.

 Samantha Smith is a teaching artist Fantasy Playhouse Children’s Theater & Academy.
 She is a graduate of the University of Alabama in Huntsville with a Bachelor of Arts in Theatre.
 She has worked with various theater programs as an actor, stage manager, and production manager over the past ten years.
 She is currently pursuing her Master of Arts in English Education.
-Samantha has been married to her amazing husband, David, for a year.
+Samantha has been married to her amazing husband, David, for two years.

 Alison Zeigler has been involved with FPCT for 5 years.
 She currently teaches in FPCT’s Fantasy in the Classroom.
 She is dedicated to supporting fantasy’s growing arts education programs as well as our production programs at the VBC Playhouse.